 -

-You can give small amounts of pure apple, pear, or prune juice, or soft foods with fiber (like mashed pears or prunes).
-Always consult a doctor before using any medicine or suppository to assist them with pooping. -
+For Babies: You can give small amounts of pure apple, pear, or prune juice, or soft foods with fiber (like mashed pears or prunes).
+Always consult a doctor before using any medicine or suppository to assist them with pooping.

 Over-the-Counter (OTC) Treatments